0Calories/angry-bot/README.md

 # angry-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Checks for bad practices in code changes in pull requests and punishes the writer verbally
+> A GitHub App that will verbally abuse people in pull requests when bad formatting/practices are found in their code.
+The bot will speak your mind for you, so you can avoid getting reported to HR!
+Built with [Probot](https://github.com/probot/probot)

 ## Setup